SC-Maambo/Other-Projects-/Prefect-Selection-App/README.md

 This is a Python-based application I developed to assist with the prefect selection process at school.

 ## Purpose
-The app helps evaluate and manage prefect candidates based on defined criteria such as:
+The app helps evaluate and manage prefect roles effectively reducing the amount of time spent in prefect meetings
-- Leadership qualities
-- Discipline
-- Academic performance
-- Responsibility and conduct

-It was designed to make the selection process more structured, fair, and transparent.
+It was designed to make the selection process more structured, fair, fast, and transparent.

 ## Features
 - User-friendly interface
-- Input and evaluation of student data
-- Automated scoring / decision support
-- Clear output for shortlisted candidates
+- Generate Layout
+- Confirm Layout
+- Saves Layouts
+- Exclude names
+- View Leader history
+- Manage excluded leaders

 ## Technologies Used
 - Python
-- (Tkinter / CLI / other – specify what you used)

-## What I Learned
-Through this project, I improved my understanding of:
-- Program structure and logic
-- Data handling and decision-making in code
-- Building software to solve real-world problems

-## Status
-Working prototype / Completed version (pick one)
+- Tkinter
+- Numpy
+- JSON
+- OS